pub struct NsTable {

 pub fn read_ns_id_unchecked(&self, index: &NsIndex) -> NamespaceId

-is not checked.
-Use Self::in_bounds
+Like Self::read_ns_id except index is not checked.
+Use Self::in_bounds as needed.

 Sourcepub fn in_bounds(&self, index: &NsIndex) -> bool